 3.1 File names

-The naming of data files included in this release follow a number of conventions that are summarized in Table 3 on the next page.
-Those elements are concatenated with an underscore () to generate the full file name.
+The naming of the data files in NEPS Scientific Use Files follows a series of rules that are summarized in Table 3.
+The different elements are concatenated with an underscore () to generate the complete file name.